ceramicnetwork/CEA/working-groups/identity/charter.md

 - **Membership**: Anyone interested in providing constructive feedback, helping spec, or implementing the identity standards as an early user can participate in the working group if they have [joined the CEA](https://github.com/ceramicnetwork/CEA#join-the-cea)

-- **Meeting Schedule**: The group will meet via video once every two weeks for a 60 minute call.
-These calls can be found on the CEA calendar and are named "Ceramic Governance WG".
+- **Meeting Schedule**: The group will meet via video once every two weeks for a 90 minute call.
+These calls can be found on the CEA calendar and are named "Ceramic Identity WG".
 Anyone in the CEA can view the calendar and attend the calls.

-- **Meeting Notes**: Meeting minutes will be captured for every meeting, recorded using the [Meeting Notes Template](templates/meeting-notes-template.md) and stored in the [Ceramic Governance V1/Meetings](working-groups/ceramic-governance/meetings) folder.
+- **Meeting Notes**: Meeting minutes will be captured for every meeting, recorded using the [Meeting Notes Template](templates/meeting-notes-template.md) and stored in the [Identity WG/Meetings](https://github.com/ceramicnetwork/CEA/tree/identity-wg-charter/working-groups/identity/meetings) folder.

-- **Discussions**: The group will use the [#ceramic-governance-wg](https://discord.gg/s5TfHct) Discord channel on the Ceramic Discord server for discussions and chat.
-This channel is available to anyone in the CEA.
+- **Discussions**: The group will use the [#identity-wg](https://discord.gg/sdtGKCN) Discord channel on the Ceramic Discord server for discussions and chat.
+This channel is available to members of the CEA.

 - **Proposals**: The group will produce official Ceramic Governance proposals in the form of [CIPs](http://github.com/ceramicnetwork/cip).